crystalxs/DataScientistNotes/Python/cs-data.md

 ###Dictionary

 A collections of associated pairs of items where each pair consists of a key and a value.
-This key-value pair is typically written as key:value.
+This key-value pair is typically written as `key`:`value`.

 Dictionaries are written as comma-delimited key:value pairs enclosed in curly braces.

 ```python
 myDict = {}